La Roche University

 With more than 50 undergraduate majors, La Roche offers competitive programs in both high-demand fields and creative industries, with particular strengths in business, criminal justice, design, education, psychology, and health and medical sciences.

-Located just 15 minutes north of downtown Pittsburgh, this residential university provides a vibrant campus community for more than 1,500 men and women who enjoy over 30 student organizations and an exciting NCAA Div.
+Located just 15 minutes north of downtown Pittsburgh, this residential university provides a vibrant campus community for more than 1,400 men and women who enjoy over 30 student organizations and an exciting NCAA Div.
 III athletics program.
-La Roche welcomes students of all religions, nationalities, and backgrounds, including students from 39 states and territories, and 34 countries.
+La Roche welcomes students of all religions, nationalities, and backgrounds, including students from 16 states, two territories and 37 countries.

 Founded by the Sisters of Divine Providence in 1963, La Roche educates students to be lifelong learners and achievers in an increasingly diverse and global society.